tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 Now you can select any text and then press the key you've set to quickly search it.
 I recommend enabling "Server mode" in Qolibri's options.
-Otherwise every time you press the hotkey, a new Qolibri window will be opened instead of a new tab.
+Otherwise, every time you press the hotkey, a new Qolibri window will be opened instead of a new tab.

 ## Playing NHK audio